nightscout/cgm-remote-monitor/README.md

 ### Required

+  * `MONGODB_URI` - The connection string for your Mongo database.
+Something like `mongodb://sally:sallypass@ds099999.mongolab.com:99999/nightscout`.
   * `API_SECRET` - A secret passphrase that must be at least 12 characters long.
   * `MONGODB_COLLECTION` (`entries`) - The Mongo collection where CGM entries are stored.
   * `DISPLAY_UNITS` (`mg/dl`) - Options are `mg/dl` or `mmol/L` (or just `mmol`).
 Setting to `mmol/L` puts the entire server into `mmol/L` mode by default, no further settings needed.